reecss/CV/README.md

 company.

-I was responsible for maintaining and updating all websites across the ASG family, taking part in weekly marketing meetings to contribute to upcoming marketing ideas, working with the Marketing Manager and Design Team to come up with ideas to increase customer applications.
+I was responsible for maintaining and updating all websites across the ASG family, as well as taking part in weekly marketing meetings to contribute to upcoming marketing ideas.
+I worked with the Managing Director, Marketing Manager and Design Team to come up with ideas to increase customer applications, ultimately growing A Shade Greener into the UK's largest installer of free solar panels.

 In addition to creating new websites I was also responsible for maintaining the customer login & readings system and assisted in streamlining various other